albertkhang/Music-Player-v2/README.md

 # Music Player v2
 ## Resources
-> All resources are used to study Android research and are not for commercial use.
+> All resources are used to study Android and are not for commercial use.

 **Logo**: [Janice S](https://www.behance.net/gallery/47086193/App-Icon-Logo-Music-Player)